 Easy Sesame-Ginger Noodle Soup

-You don’t need too many ingredients for this delicious soup and you can mix and match depending on season and availability.
+You don’t need too many ingredients for this delicious soup, and you can mix and match depending on the season and availability.

 My sesame-ginger noodle soup is loaded with baby corn, shiitake mushrooms, sugar snap peas, and tatsoi.
 Try this recipe out with: